 We love NOISE!
 What better way is there to make lots of noise when celebrating the holiday of Purim!
 And costumes!
 We love to dress up AND have a great time!
 It’s a surprise every year to see what the Rabbi will be wearing next.
-We brought back a long-standing tradition among many congregations, the Purim Shpiel.
-A lot of fun was had by all as the congregation rocked to “Megillah Around the Clock” and enjoyed a pizza and salad dinner.
+Many years ago, the Temple brought back a long-standing tradition among many congregations, the Purim Shpiel.
+Now we celebrate this tradition with our sister congregation.
+This past year we had a very lively “Purim on Broadway” and delicious dinner.

 Plan to join us this coming year to see what’s planned next!
 See below for more information about this fascinating holiday!